pywebio/PyWebIO/docs/guide.rst

 Integration with web framework
 ---------------------------------

-The PyWebIO application can be integrated into an existing Python Web project, and the PyWebIO application and the Web project share a web framework.
+The PyWebIO application can be integrated into an existing Python Web project, the PyWebIO application and the Web project share a web framework.
 PyWebIO currently supports integration with Flask, Tornado, Django and aiohttp web frameworks.

-The integration methods of different web frameworks are as follows:
+The integration methods of those web frameworks are as follows:

 .. tabs::